Auto Insurance for Teenagers (Rates, Best Companies, & More)

-Overall, most insurance companies see male teen drivers as a greater risk that female teen drivers.
-Be sure to inquire about discounts that your male teen may be eligible for to offset some of the costs spent monthly on car insurance.
+Overall, most insurance companies see male teen drivers as a greater risk than female teen drivers.
+Be sure to inquire about discounts that your male teen may be eligible to offset some of the costs spent monthly on car insurance.

 Should you add your child to your policy or have them get their own?